Working at Coor

-I’m not an academic.
 I’m a hands-on person and I want to work with people.
 That’s why I became a chef to begin with.
-What’s most important to me is delivering top-notch service—and to do that I need to understand what the customer wants.
+What’s most important to me is delivering top-notch service, and to do that I need to understand what the customer wants.

 In my job as a sous-chef I’m the restaurant manager’s right-hand man.
-I do a lot of the planning and I show the staff what to do, and I order supplies and manage the office work.
-It’s a real mixed bag, and I really enjoy the variety and the responsibility.
+I do a lot of the planning, I show the staff what to do, and I order supplies and manage the office work.
+I enjoy the variety and the responsibility.

 At Coor there’s no ‘That’s how we always do it’ mentality.
 There’s a real drive here, and if someone comes up with a good idea, they don’t have to fight the management to put it into action.
 I’ve worked here for three years now, and we’ve developed the restaurant a lot during that time.

-The whole team is involved in planning, and we change the menu every week—we’re always experimenting with new ideas.
-In addition, our creative head chef drops in a few times a year.
+We change the menu every week and we’re always experimenting with new ideas.
+Our creative head chef drops in a few times a year.
 He keeps us updated on the latest trends in the business and helps us come up with new ideas.
 We also put a lot of effort into reducing food waste, and we have several solutions we use to reduce our environmental impact.
-We don’t just settle for what we’ve got.

 As an HVAC and plumbing technician, problem-solving is my job.
 Whether it’s a dripping faucet, a stopped-up toilet or a broken radiator.
 I’ve worked for the private sector before, but I wanted to do more—to be part of something bigger.